A-iPower SUA7600iED - 6100/7600W Dual Fuel Inverter Generator With Electric Start

 Features

-A digital data center, one of the features of the SUA7600iED's control panel, gives you information on the fuel level, lifetime run hours, power output, voltage and frequency, and thus, is helpful for the monitoring of its activity and status.
+With a digital data center integrated into its control panel, the SUA7600iED provides real-time insights into the power output, voltage, fuel level, frequency and lifetime run hours, enabling easy monitoring of its status and activity.
 To offer you even more control and easy operation during nighttime, the panel is LED-lit.

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.